Complex analysis: Complex functions

 A complex function is a function from complex numbers to complex numbers.
-In other words, it is a function that has a (not necessarily proper) subset of the complex numbers as a domain and the complex numbers as a codomain.
+In other words, it is a function that has a subset of the complex numbers as a domain and the complex numbers as a codomain.
 Complex functions are generally assumed to have a domain that contains a nonempty open subset of the complex plane.

 For any complex function, the values $z$ from the domain and their images $f(z)$ in the range may be separated into real and imaginary parts: